2026 Chrysler Airflow Charging Cost Calculator

 How Much Does It Cost to Charge a 2026 Chrysler Airflow?

 Most Chrysler Airflow owners charge at home using a Level 2 (240V) charger, which takes approximately 14 hours for a full charge.
-For road trips, the Chrysler Airflow supports DC fast charging at up to 190 kW via its CCS port, adding approximately 8.5 miles of range per minute of charging.
+For road trips, the Chrysler Airflow supports DC fast charging via its CCS port, with a modeled fast-charge session of about 30 minutes from 10% to 80%.

 Chrysler Airflow Charging Cost FAQ